sevagh/headbang.py/README.md

 # headbang.py

 headbang.py is a beat-tracking meta-algorithm for accurate beat tracking in fully mixed progressive metal songs.
+It's part of my music information retrieval project for MUMT 621.

 The input is a wav file containing the fully mixed song you want to track beats for.
 The inputs tested were mainly from modern prog metal/djent bands (e.g. Periphery, Tesseract, Volumes, Mestis, Vitalism, Anup Sastry, Intervals), acquired with youtube-dl.
 I found that the algorithm works rather well for many songs, even non-instrumental tracks with vocals.